tyler-griggs/melange-release/README.md

 # Mélange: Cost Efficient Large Language Model Serving by Exploiting GPU Heterogeneity

 ## About
-This repository provides the implementation of the solver used in our paper.
-We open source this tool with the hope that it can be useful for researchers and practitioners who are interested to try it out and assist their decision making process when provisioning cloud instances.
+This repository provides the implementation of Mélange used in our paper.
+We open source this tool with the hope that it can be useful for researchers and practitioners to experiment with utilizing heterogeneous GPUs to reduce cloud instance costs for LLM serving.

 ## Getting Started
 ```bash